severalnines/docs/user-guide/dashboard.rst

 ================================== ===========
 Field                              Description
 ================================== ===========
-Vendor                             Supported vendor is Percona XtraDB Server Version                            Choose the MySQL version that you want to install.
+Vendor                             Supported vendor is Percona Server and Oracle Version                            Choose the MySQL version that you want to install.
 5.6.x is recommended with GTID support Template                           MySQL configuration template under ``/usr/share/cmon/templates``.
 Leave it blank if you want ClusterControl to generate the configuration file automatically.
 Hostname                           The IP address or hostname of the target node.
 Ensure you can perform passwordless SSH to the node using the specified SSH User, SSH Port Number and SSH Key Path